-Cervical cryotherapy can be performed in your doctor’s office or in a Mercy Health procedure suite.
+Cervical cryotherapy can be performed in your doctor’s office or in an outpatient procedure room.
 It is performed under local anesthesia while you are awake.
 The entire treatment takes approximately 20 minutes to perform.

 Steps of a cervical cryotherapy include:

 - You will be asked to lie on an exam table with your feet in stirrups